barrakovsky/448WebSiteUI_Firebase/README.md

 # 448WebSiteUI_Firebase
-This project is for a user interface class.
+*This project is for a user interface class.
-I've used firestore database and authentication.
-The website is written in html and js.
-I've used bootsrtap css library to design the website.
+*This project uses a connection to the firestore database.
+*This project uses google authentication SDK.
+*The purpose of this project was to develop a project that showcases UI/UX best practices.
+*Built key features such as buy a car, cart, check out, search for a car, sell a car functionalities using **JavaScript, HTML/CSS, Bootstrap, Google Firebase*